 How To Raise The Sundew Seedlings To Maturity

 Soon after sundew seeds have germinated, they will begin to develop their carnivorous leaves and begin their long and slow process of becoming adult sundews.
+You might then need to know how to take care of a sundew correctly.

 - It is important to note that all sundews are not carnivorous.
 Or at least they don’t remain so.
 The cotyledons are a good example of these non-carnivorous sundews.
 They may develop a few of these carnivorous leaves (around 3 or 4).
 Their first true leaves will have carnivorous traps if the conditions are right.